vladak/openbsd-qemu/README.md

 for compiling custom OpenBSD kernel and also some experimentation with the system.

+Although OpenBSD system can cross-compile kernels, I chose to run OpenBSD i386 in case a utility/program needs to be compiled as well.

 To do that, I modified the [`autoinstall-openbsd-on-qemu.sh`](https://git.skreutz.com/autoinstall-openbsd-on-qemu.git/) script by Stefan Kreutz, who described his approach in a